Discover how the supercapacitor can enhance the battery.

 The third type is the supercapacitor, rated in farads, which is thousands of times higher than the electrolytic capacitor.
 The supercapacitor is used for energy storage undergoing frequent charge and discharge cycles at high current and short duration.

-Faradis a unit of capacitance named after the English physicist Michael Faraday.
+Farad is a unit of capacitance named after the English physicist Michael Faraday (1791–1867).
 One farad stores one coulomb of electrical charge when applying one volt.
-One microfaradis one million times smaller than a farad, and one pico-farad is again one million times smaller than the microfarad.
+One microfarad is one million times smaller than a farad, and one pico-farad is again one million times smaller than the microfarad.

-Engineers at General Electric first experimented with the electric double-layer capacitor, which led to the development of an early type of supercapacitor in 1957.
-There were no known commercial applications then.
+Engineers at General Electric first experimented with an early version of supercapacitor in 1957, but there were no known commercial applications.
 In 1966, Standard Oil rediscovered the effect of the double-layer capacitor by accident while working on experimental fuel cell designs.
-The company did not commercialize the invention but licensed it to NEC, which in 1978 marketed the technology as “supercapacitor” for computer memory backup.
+The double-layer greatly improved the ability to store energy.
+The company did not commercialize the invention and licensed it to NEC, who in 1978 marketed the technology as “supercapacitor” for computer memory backup.
 It was not until the 1990s that advances in materials and manufacturing methods led to improved performance and lower cost.

 All capacitors have voltage limits.
 While the electrostatic capacitor can be made to withstand high volts, the supercapacitor is confined to 2.5–2.7V.
-Voltages of 2.8V and higher are possible but they would reduce the service life.
-To achieve higher voltages, several supercapacitors are connected in series.
-This has disadvantages.
-Serial connection reduces the total capacitance, and strings of more than three capacitors require voltage balancing to prevent any cell from going into over-voltage.
-This is similar to the protection circuit in lithium-ion batteries.
+Voltages of 2.8V and higher are possible, but at a reduce service life.
+To get higher voltages, several supercapacitors are connected in series.
+Serial connection reduces the total capacitance and increases the internal resistance.
+Strings of more than three capacitors require voltage balancing to prevent any cell from going into over-voltage.
+Lithium-ion batteries share a similar protection circuit.